vultisig/docs/FAQ/README.md

 {% hint style="warning" %}
 **Do not store multiple Vault Share files in a single location.
 Anyone who have m Vault Shares (of a m-of-n setup) will have full access to the Vault!**
 {% endhint %}

+### Can users mix-and-match iOS and Android?

+Yes!
+Vault shares & signers are device agnostic.
+Users can mix-and-match any devices (iOS or Android, etc.) to be used as signers.